RafaFT/100-days-of-code/r2-log.md

 * **Project ID**: Defined by the user, immutable and unique.
 * **Project Number**: Defined by GCP, immutable.

-GCP contains an Identity Access Management (IAM or IM), that allows the creation of policies at Organization, Folder, Project and at some Resource levels.
-Policies are inherited and broader policies override more restrict ones.
+GCP contains an Identity Access Management (IAM or IM), that allows the creation of policies at Organization, Folder, Project and even at some Resource levels.
+IAM is a great tool for making sure the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) is applied to every GCP Project (or organization).
+IAM Policies are inherited and broader policies override more restrict ones.

-Each policie contains 3 parts:
+Every policie contains 3 parts:
 1. **WHO part**: Identifies a user.
 A user could be a Google account and even a GSuite domain.
 It's worth mentioning that when the _who_ is a software, GCP allows the use of a service-acocunt, which is just a google managed account that we can use for giving it IAM permissions.
 An example of a service-account being useful is if a Compute Engine instance (VM) needs permission for accessing another GCP resource.
-2. **CAN DO WHAT part**: Set of allowed actions a given user can take (role).
-GCP has 3 types of roles. _Primite_ Roles are pre-defined set of permissions (owner, editor, viewer) that apply to _all_ GCP resources. _Pre-Defined_ Roles are also pre-defined by GCP, but they are way more specific than _Primitive_ roles, having more granular actions and usually applying to only one resource. _Custom_ Roles are roles a GCP user can create (usually combining _Pre-Defined_ Roles).
+2. **CAN DO WHAT part**: A role is a set of actions a given user can take on specific resources.
+GCP has 3 types of roles.
+_Primitive_ roles have actions that apply to _all_ GCP resources.
+_Pre-Defined_ roles have both fewer actions and resources than primitive roles (usually apply to just one resource).
+_Custom_ roles user defined roles (usually combining _Pre-Defined_ Roles).
 3. **WHICH RESOURCE part**: Identifies the resources for a Role.

 ### R2D27 - 2020/06/07